 The right therapy

 ‘Therapy’ and ‘counselling’ are generic terms so, if you are considering talk therapy, make sure you feel comfortable with the therapist you choose and that they can explain how they go about things.
 You may have to speak to a few people to find someone you are happy with, just as you would with any provider of a service.
 You can find guidelines for choosing a therapist here.
-I have also published a list of Frequently Asked Questions (FAQs) about therapy and coaching.

 There is hope

 Keep in mind that depression is common and though it can be tough it is not a life sentence.
 It responds to the right treatment and many people, including myself, have come through it and now live without it.
 It is a serious condition but when tackled in the right way it responds well to treatment in 70-80% of cases, and even if it can’t be cured completely symptoms can be alleviated so that life can be more normal.
-Brief therapy for depression is one approach and it can be usefule whether or not you are on mediacation for depression.
+Brief therapy for depression is one approach and it can be useful whether or not you are on medication for depression.